Overview of KITE

 A Short Background Story¶

-The seeds for KITE’s project were laid in 2014, when an exact spectral expansion of the broadened lattice Green's function was discovered by Aires Ferreira (University of York, UK) in collaboration with Eduardo R. Mucciolo (University of Central Florida)3 and, independently, by A. Braun and P. Schmitteckert (Karlsruhe Institute of Technology)4.
-Aires Ferreira then developed a large-RAM "single-shot" recursive algorithm that enabled for the first time the efficient evaluation of zero-temperature DC conductivity of huge tight-binding systems (containing billions of atomic orbitals) entirely in real space.
-At that time, this method proved essential to numerically demonstrate that zero-energy modes in graphene with dilute vacancy defects enjoy from a finite (non-zero) conductivity in the large system limit, thereby overcoming Anderson localization 3.
+The seeds for KITE’s project were planted in 2014, when an exact spectral expansion of the broadened lattice Green's function was discovered by Aires Ferreira (University of York, UK) in collaboration with Eduardo R. Mucciolo (University of Central Florida)3 and, independently, by A. Braun and P. Schmitteckert (Karlsruhe Institute of Technology)4.
+Aires Ferreira then developed a large-RAM "single-shot" recursive algorithm that enabled for the first time the study of huge tight-binding systems containing billions of atomic orbitals entirely in real space (previous approaches had been limited to a few million atoms).
+At the time, this method proved essential to numerically demonstrate that zero-energy modes in graphene with dilute vacancy defects benefit from a finite (non-zero) conductivity in the large system limit, thereby overcoming Anderson localization 3.

-In the following years, the usefulness of the above method in generic disordered lattices5 has been extended to studies of the linear conductivity tensor at finite temperature/frequency6 7 (proposed by L. Covaci and T. G. Rappoport in collaboration with José H. García (ICN2)) and the non-linear optical response (proposed by S. M. João and J. M. Viana Parente Lopes8).
-It was the conjunction of all these proposals that put forward the joint venture that led to the pre-release of KITE in 2018 and its official release in 2020 2.
+In the following years, the utility of real-space spectral methods5 has been extended to studies of the linear conductivity tensor at finite temperature/frequency6 7 (proposed by L. Covaci and T. G. Rappoport in collaboration with José H. García (ICN2)) and the non-linear optical response (proposed by S. M. João and J. M. Viana Parente Lopes8).
+It was the conjunction of all these proposals that resulted in the joint venture that led to the pre-release of KITE in 2018 and its official release (v1.0) in 2020 2.

 -